 Select the Ellipse Tool (L) and drag to create a small oval to fit in the top right corner of the ampersand.
 Set the Stroke to [None] and the Fill to [Paper].
 Repeat to create a second small oval that sits in the bowl of the ampersand.

 And you’re done!
-An elegant, classic logo design pulled together by a bold ampersand.
+An elegant interpretation of vintage type logos pulled together by a bold ampersand.

 2. Frames Can Give Logos a Stamp of Authority